smlacombe/sageo/README.md

 Sageo offers many advantages over by check_mk multisite:

-- Sageo doesn't use deprecated apache modules like mod_python or any others.
+- Sageo doesn't use the deprecated apache modules mod_python.
 - Sageo is MVC oriented, that means the content and the business logic is seperated from presentation.

 Sageo is compatible with all monitoring plateforms providing a livestatus interropability, like Icinga, Nagios, Shinken, etc.